chedieck/bin/README.md

 - dlt
   +  Download a song from Youtube and change the pitch.
 Useful for Karaoke.
 - jrnl
   +  Journaling.
-Simple and pratical.
+Simple and pratical, just add the `resources/.jrnl.vim` to the journaling folder.
 - mine
   +  Script to start mining.
 I keep this in my `.bash_profile`, to execute it automatically on `tty2`:
   ```